 A while back, I saw a recipe for Philly Cheesesteak Bell Peppers online and knew I had to try it.
 I mean, what’s not to love about copious amounts of gooey mozzarella cheese, sliced roast beef, and stuffed bell peppers?
 I took my family’s recipe for a Philly Cheesesteak sandwich, ditched the bread and added more bell peppers.
 Voila!
-Philly Cheesesteak Stuffed Bell Peppers.
+Philly Cheesesteak Stuffed Peppers.
 It’s all of the flavor without the bread.

 Gluten Free and Lower in Carbs